110 Italian Surnames or Last Names

 The popular Italian surname originates from the Latin word ‘gallus’, which means ‘rooster’.

-Gatti is an Italian surname which originates from the word ‘Gatto’, which means ‘tomcat’.
+Gatti is an Italian surname from the word ‘Gatto’, which means ‘tomcat’.

 Gentile is a very popular Italian surname that originates from the word ‘Gentilis’.
 The word means ‘from the same stock’.